 Include Cost Data

-- Only available within the Ads Channel
+- Only available on the Ads Partner level

 When creating a new cohort, the following measurement options are available to you.

 Show measures include important KPIs and metrics which you can use to hone in on user activity.

 |Add to Cart||Add to Cart events|

 |Add to Wishlist||Add to Wishlist events|

 |ARPPU||Average revenue per paying user; Ads Channel only|

 |ARPU||Average revenue per user; Ads Channel only|